theCreedo/jekyll-now/about.md

 ### More Information

-I am a social dance leader, code in Java, C, and C++, and spend my free time going to hackathons, reading newsletters, catching up on sleep and listening to audiobooks.
+I am a UT CS blogger, social dance leader, code in Java, C, and C++, and spend my free time going to hackathons, reading newsletters, catching up on sleep and listening to audiobooks.

 ### Recommended Newsletters: